About Us

 Jahoo leverages traditional forest skills and indigenous knowledge into wildlife-friendly jobs such as guiding and wildlife research.

-Founded through a collaboration between the Wildlife Conservation Society and the Indigenous Bunong Community of Andong Kralong in 2012, Jahoo was established to protect the endangered yellow-cheeked crested gibbon and support sustainable development for the local community.
-The name “Jahoo” comes from the Bunong word for female gibbon, a species shrouded in folk law in Bunong culture.
+Building upon the partnership between the Wildlife Conservation Society and the community of Andoung Kraloeng that began in the early 2000's.
+Jahoo was formally established after years of dedicated community consultation, with gibbon habituation successfully starting in 2013.
+The name 'Jahoo' (pronounced Ja-who) comes from the Bunong word for female gibbon, shrouded in mystery and folk law in Bunong culture.

-What began as a gibbon research station has evolved into one of Southeast Asia’s leading examples of community-based ecotourism, combining scientific conservation with immersive cultural tourism experiences.
+Jahoo has since evolved into one of Southeast Asia's leading examples of community-based Ecotourism, combining scientific conservation, ethical wildlife watching and immersive cultural experiences.

 Your Impact